alexandertrefz/essence/README.md

 The main goal for this language is to allow the rapid prototyping development of dynamically and weakly typed languages like ECMAScript, while allowing to upgrade the prototype to a proper program with the safety and performance of static and strongly typed languages like C#.

+# Contribution
+Keep the essence of Essence in mind.
+Issues labeled `specification` are meant to hold any discussion surrounding the specific feature in terms of specification and syntax.
+If there is any question or need for discussion about any specification related topic, create an issue with the label and link it in the feature list down below.

 # The essence of Essence
 	Extensibility is better than completeness.
 	Explicit is better than implicit.